Stephanie Schorow, who has lived in West Medford for 18 years, is a writer and a clay artist.

-I have lived in West Medford for 19 years and in the Boston area since 1989.
 I divide my time among various creative efforts.
-I have been making pottery for more than 25 years; currently I am associated with Mudflat Studio in Somerville.
-I have taught pottery at the Cambridge Center for Adult Education and I sell my work through the Mudflat Gallery and craft fairs.
+I have been making pottery for more than 25 years; currently I study at Mudflat Studio in Somerville.
+I have taught pottery at the Cambridge Center for Adult Education and sell my work through the Mudflat Gallery and various craft fairs.
 I create functional pottery in stoneware, adding surface decorations such as slip work and carving.
 Additionally, I create modern, American twists on traditional Mexican “Day of the Dead” figurines.

-My 'day job' is as a freelance writer, editor and instructor.
-I am the author, co-author or editor of seven nonfiction books, including: Inside the Combat Zone: The stripped down story of Boston's most notorious neighborhood; The Crime of the Century: How the Brink’s Robbers Stole Millions and the Hearts of Boston; Boston on Fire; The Cocoanut Grove Fire; East of Boston: Notes from the Harbor Islands; and Drinking Boston: A History of the City and Its Spirits.
-I often describe myself as a "recovering journalist," as I have worked for the Boston Herald, the Associated Press and other newspapers.
-I continue to freelance for the Boston Globe; I am currently working on a novel.
+My 'day job' is as a freelance writer, editor and writing instructor.
+I am the author, co-author or editor of eight nonfiction books, including: Inside the Combat Zone; The Crime of the Century: How the Brink’s Robbers Stole Millions and the Hearts of Boston, Boston on Fire: A History of Fires and Firefighting in Boston; The Cocoanut Grove Fire; and Drinking Boston: A History of the City and Its Spirits.
+I have worked for the Boston Herald, the Associated Press and other newspapers.
+I am currently working on a novel.